 In drug development, the process from idea to marketing authorisation takes on average 10–15 years.
 Early-phase research largely determines how difficult or easy further development of the drug will be.

-"The use of AI is interesting because it will give us better drug candidates for further research and speed up the whole process," say Mikko Karjalainen, Director – Molecule Profiling, and Julius Sipilä, Head of Computational Pharmacology and Medicine Design at Orion's Global Medicine Design unit.
+"The use of AI is interesting because it will give us better drug candidates for further research and speed up the whole process," say Mikko Karjalainen, Head of Discovery Technologies, and Julius Sipilä, Head of Medicinal Chemistry at Orion's R&D.

 “AI enables us to optimise molecules better than before, and it will allow us to detect any adverse effects even earlier,” Sipilä says.